 How is the decision made about the type and level of support provided to my child?

-The SENCO oversees and coordinates the support for children with SEND in school.
-The SENCO and Deputy head Teacher ensure the curriculum is matched to their needs
+The SENCO oversees and coordinates the support for children with SEND in school and the SENCO and deputy head teachers ensure the curriculum is matched to their needs.

 In addition to the day to day management of our special needs policy the SENCO will:

-- Collate and present Higher Learning Needs (HLN) requests
+• Collate and present Higher Learning Needs (HLN) funding requests

 The provision maps list the different ways that mainstream schools may support children and young people with special educational needs and disabilities.
 This includes provision that will be available to all pupils (universal provision) and provision that is available to pupils who have been identified as requiring SEN Support (see additional interventions below).